Reading time: 4 min.

 Just an hour drive from Groningen, you will discover the secrets of the star shaped village Bourtange.

 It’s not just a star-shaped fortress: it’s a series of concentric moats.
 Which makes it so fun to climb onto the walls and have the whole village at your feet.

 I’ll keep the full story for a future post.😊 Or you can just search about it.

-At the end of the day, Groningen was a great base for a few days of recharge even in these times of the pandemic.
+At the end of the day, Groningen was a great base to recharge even in these times of the pandemic.
 Sweet reminder to live, love and enjoy the little things in life.